-Bariatric intragastric balloon therapy is a relatively new form of bariatric surgery, which involves a balloon being endoscopically placed and inflated inside the lumen of the stomach.
+Bariatric intragastric balloon therapy is a relatively new form of weight loss therapy, which involves a balloon being endoscopically-placed or swallowed and inflated inside the lumen of the stomach.
 The balloon resides in the stomach and the mechanism of action is presumably due to stretching the stomach, inducing postprandial fullness and early satiety, although it has also been proposed that the mechanism of action may be delayed gastric emptying 3.

 - 1. Saber AA, Shoar S, Almadani MW et-al. Efficacy of First-Time Intragastric Balloon in Weight Loss: a Systematic Review and Meta-analysis of Randomized Controlled Trials.
 Obes Surg. doi:10.1007/s11695-016-2296-8 - Pubmed citation